joshuaryoung/lp-dev2-assessment/README.md

 - Run `./bank` to start the banking server

-If you have any questions, don't hestiate to ask!
+If you have any questions, don't hesitate to ask!
 Email: shane.kuester@logicalposition.com